 Larger values of obj\$s0 are considered more significant when compared to the empirical distribution.
-E.g. for calculation of resampling based p-values (with pooled = FALSE) we in principle use p.val <-rowMeans(obj\$stats >= obj\$s0).
-We take >= instead of > when comparing rotated statistics against non-rotated statistics, as this is safer for discrete statistics.
+E.g. for calculation of resampling based p-values (with pooled = FALSE) we in principle use p.val <-(rowSums(obj\$stats>= obj\$s0)+1)/(ncol(obj\$stats)+1) according to (Phipson and Smyth 2010).

 method = "fdr.q" and method = "fdr.qu" are resampling based fdr estimates and can only be used with pooled = TRUE. method = "fdr.q" is the FDR local estimator and method = "fdr.qu" is the FDR upper limit, see (Reiner et al. 2003; Yekutieli and Benjamini 1999).
 For all other method arguments resampling based p-values are calculated and passed to stats::p.adjust for p-value adjustment.
-So these methods provide resampling based p-values with (non-resampling based) pvalue adjustment.
+So these methods provide resampling based p-values with (non-resampling based) p-value adjustment. method = "fdr.q" and method = "fdr.qu" were adapted from package fdrame (Benjamini et al. 2019; Reiner et al. 2003).

 When pooled = TRUE, marginal distributions of the test statistics are considered exchangeable for all features.
 The resampling based p-values of each feature are then calculated from all rotated statistics (all features, all rotations).
 For these cases, if the number of features is reasonably large, usually only few resamples (argument R in rotateStat) are required.
-We want to emphasize that in order for the marginal distributions to be exchangeable, the statistics must be a pivotal quantity (i.e. it must be scale independent) Pivotal quantities are e.g. t values.
+We want to emphasize that in order for the marginal distributions to be exchangeable, the statistics must be a pivotal quantity (i.e. it must be scale independent).
+Pivotal quantities are e.g. t values.
 Using e.g. linear models with coef as statistics is questionable if the different features are measured on different scales.
-The pFdr pFdr resampled coefficients then have different variances and pooled = TRUE is not applicable.
+The pFdr resampled coefficients then have different variances and pooled = TRUE is not applicable.
 We thus highly recommend using pivotal quantities as statistics in rotateStat if possible.